Francismensah/goland-api/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not under any license.
+Feel to clone and use.

 ## Acknowledgments